systemcorp-ai/InceptionV4/README.md

 ### After finishing training, the model will save the best checkpoint in ```checkpoints``` directory.

-### Use .IPYNB file in case you're training it on Google Colaboratory

 ### Special Thanks to @titu1994 for initial implementation